 The UE shall store the rejected S-NSSAI(s) in the rejected NSSAI due to the failed or revoked NSSAA as specified in subclause 4.6.2.2..

 If the UE has an allowed NSSAI or configured NSSAI that contains S-NSSAI(s) which are not included any of the rejected NSSAI for the current PLMN or SNPN, the rejected NSSAI for the current registration area, and the rejected NSSAI due to the failed or revoked NSSAA, the UE may stay in the current serving cell, apply the normal cell reselection process and start an initial registration with a requested NSSAI that includes any S-NSSAI from the allowed NSSAI or the configured NSSAI that is neither in the rejected NSSAI for the PLMN or SNPN nor in the rejected NSSAI for the current registration area.
 Otherwise the UE may perform a PLMN selection or SNPN selection according to 3GPP TS 23.122 [5].

+When performing a PLMN selection in a VPLMN, the UE shall not consider the PLMN(s) as valid if

+- the UE is received with 5GMM cause value #62 (No network slice available);

+- the UE has configured NSSAI for that PLMN(s); and

+- all the S-NSSAI(s) in the configured NSSAI are in rejected NSSAI with reject cause "S-NSSAI not available due to the failed or revoked network slice-specific authentication and authorization".

 #72 (Non-3GPP access to 5GCN not allowed).